-62. Summer Music Tuition
+63. Summer Music Tuition

-Recommended Motion: "RESOLVED, that the Levittown Board of Education does, hereby, approve the Summer Music tuition of \$125 (first child) and \$110 (second child) for the 2021-2022 school year representing an increase of \$20 and \$5, respectively."
+Recommended Motion: "RESOLVED, that the Levittown Board of Education does, hereby, approve the Summer Music tuition of \$125 (first child) and \$110 (second child) for the 2022-2023 school year representing no increase from the prior year."

-63. School Lunch Prices
+64. School Lunch Prices

-Recommended Motion: "RESOLVED, that the Levittown Board of Education does, hereby, approve the following school lunch prices for the 2021-2022 school year representing no increase to cost as follows:
+Recommended Motion: "RESOLVED, that the Levittown Board of Education does, hereby, approve the following school lunch prices for the 2022-2023 school year representing a 20 cent increase to cost as follows: